bstefanescu/qutejs/web/doc/docs/attributes/q-call.md

 2. As a **ViewModel method**: `<input q:call="onCreateControl">`

 The `q:call` function value will be called in the context of the component containing the target DOM element (i.e. `this` will point to the closest component instance) and will take as argument the element instance.  \
-When the closest component is a functional copmponent `this` will point to the functional component object (which is not a `ViewModel`).
+When the closest component is a template copmponent `this` will point to the template component object (which is not a `ViewModel`).

 ## Using `q:call` on component tags

-When using `q:call` on a `ViewModel` or functional component tag the `q:call` function will be executed on the root element of the component.
+When using `q:call` on a `ViewModel` or template component tag the `q:call` function will be executed on the root element of the component.

 ## Examples